 How do you do that?
 You create a strategic plan and take baby steps.
 Yup, we take baby steps here, too.
 Follow these three steps, and you’ll be moving at the right pace and in the right direction:

 Step 1: Clarify and Verify.

 Before you do anything else, I want you to make sure what you think you’d rather be doing for a living is actually your sweet spot.
-Remember, your sweet spot is the point where your greatest talent and greatest passion intersect.
+Remember, your sweet spot is the point where your greatest talent, greatest passion and mission intersect.

 That means, not only are you really good at it, but you also love doing it and the result of the work matters to you.

 The last thing you want is to put all the time and effort (and possibly money!) into switching careers, only to end up miserable again in a few months.
 That’s why it’s so important to take some time to clarify and verify not only your sweet spot, but also that it’s definitely time for you to move on from your current job.

 Start by making a list of your natural gifts, passions and values.
 How does that list line up with what you’re currently doing and what you could be doing in a different job?

 If you need help nailing down a list of your passions, talents and mission try my free Career Clarity Guide.
 It's a worksheet that will help you get clear on who you are so that you can step into the work you were made to do.

 Don’t be afraid to bring in a few people who know you well and will speak truth to you.
 Ask them if they believe what you’re thinking about doing lines up with any talents and passions they’ve noticed in you.

 The best part about these exercises is that they lead to clarity.
 Clarity then leads to confidence, and confidence leads to courage.